 - Target Muscle Group: Sternal (lower) Pectoralis Major

-- Type: Strength
+- Type: Strength, hypertrophy

 - Mechanics: Compound

 - Equipment: Decline barbell bench station or power rack with decline bench

-- Difficulty: Beginner
+- Difficulty: Beginner/Intermediate

 - Repeat for the desired number of reps.